ferrettmerr/soundboard/README.md

 on how to fix it.

 ### SoundboardActivity
 This activity comprises most of the application.
-Having MainActivity pass the form data to the SoundboardActivity allows for a better decoupling of activities.
+Having CallFromActivity pass the form data to the SoundboardActivity allows for a better decoupling of activities.
 This makes multiple entry points into the SoundboardActivity easier then passing in a previously existing call and handler implementation.